VOLTTRON/volttron/README.md

 ## Upgrading to VOLTTRON 8.x

+VOLTTRON 8 introduces three changes that require an explict upgrade step when upgrading from a earlier VOLTTRON version

-VOLTTRON 8 and above introduces dynamic RPC authorization, which requires a modification to the auth file.
+    1. Dynamic RPC authorization feature - This requires a modification to the auth file.
 If you have a pre-existing instance of VOLTTRON running on an older version, the auth file will need to be updated.
+    2. Historian agents now store the cache database (backup.sqlite file) in
+       <volttron home>/agents/<agent uuid>/<agentname-version>/<agentname-version>.agent-data directory instead of
+       <volttron home>/agents/<agent uuid>/<agentname-version> directory.
+In future all core agents will write data only
+       to the <agentname-version>.agent-data subdirectory.
+This is because vctl install --force backs up and restores only the contents of this directory.
+    3. SQLHistorians (historian version 4.0.0 and above) now use a new database schema where metadata is stored in topics table instead of separate metadata table.
+SQLHistorians with version >= 4.0.0 can work with existing database with older schema however the historian agent code should be upgraded to newer version (>=4.0.0) to run with VOLTTRON 8 core.

 To begin the upgrade process, activate the volttron environment, and run ```python bootstrap.py --force```.
 If you have any additional bootstrap options that you need (rabbitmq, web, drivers, etc.) include these in the above command.

-After the bootstrap process is completed, run ```volttron-update-auth``` to update the auth file.
+After the bootstrap process is completed, run ```volttron-upgrade``` to update the auth file and move historian cache files into agent-data directory.
+Note that the upgrade script will only move the backup.sqlite file and will not move sqlite historian's db file if they are within the install directory.
+If using a SQLite historian, please backup the database file of sqlite historian before upgrading to the latest historian version.

+Once the volttron-upgrade script is complete, you can do a vctl install --force command to upgrade to the latest historian version. vctl install --force will backup the cache in <agent-version>.agent-data folder, install the latest version of the historian and restore the contents of <agent-version>.agent-data folder.

+### Upgrading aggregate historians

+VOLTTRON 8 also comes with updated SQL aggregate historian schema.
+However, there is no automated upgrade path for aggregate historian.
+To upgrade an existing aggregate historian please refer to the CHANGELOG.md within SQLAggregateHistorian source directory

 ## Features